nuxy/docker-steamcmd-wine/README.md

 By default, a [Miscreated Dedicated Server](https://steamdb.info/app/302200) will be launched.
 To change the game edit the VS Code [`devcontainer.json`](https://github.com/nuxy/docker-steamcmd-wine/blob/develop/.devcontainer/devcontainer.json) and rebuild the Docker container.

+## Managing the game server

+The following command can be executed within the Docker container:

+    $ service game-server {start|stop|restart}

 ## References

 - [Database of everything on Steam](https://steamdb.info)